,

 Distance: 280 km (5 hr driving) | Meals: Breakfast | Hotel: Hotel in Lhasa

-After breakfast, depart from Shigatse and visit the historic Tashilhunpo Monastery, the traditional seat of the Panchen Lama.
+After breakfast, visit the historic Tashilhunpo Monastery, the traditional seat of the Panchen Lama.

 Tashilhunpo Monastery Highlights